AMGN Investors Have Opportunit - GuruFocus.com

 PR Newswire

-LOS ANGELES , May 2, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN).
+LOS ANGELES, May 4, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN).

 Class Period: July 29, 2020 – April 27, 2022